 Scenario A Current Scenario B Higher Scenario C Lower 1.
 Local Plan Roll Forward A1 3.3 ha for each local authority B1 6.6ha foreach local authority C1 1.7ha for each local authority 2.
 Strategic Sites A2 B2 C2 11.5 ha for Blaby and 23ha for Blaby and 5.75ha for Blaby and Harborough only Harborough only Harborough only 3.
-Near Leicester Focus A3 B3 C3 11.5 ha for Blaby and 23 ha for Blaby and 5.75 ha for Blaby and Charnwood only Charnwood only Charnwood only 4 HENA Distribution A4 B4 C4 23ha for Charnwood only 46 ha for Charnwood only 11.5 ha for Charnwood only
+Near Leicester Focus A3 B3 C3 11.5 ha for Blaby and 23 ha for Blaby and 5.75 ha for Blaby and Charnwood only Charnwood only Charnwood only 4 HENA Distribution A4 B4 C4 23ha for Charnwood only 46 ha for Charnwood only 11.5 ha for Charnwood only would be mixed use, or the site boundaries do not reflect the total amount of area that would be involved).
+It is important to note that these sites are therefore not exact boundaries for employment land development, rather they enable the SA to explore the broad effects associated with these locations.

 3.2.7 Figure 3.7 below shows the potential site options where employment development could be located.
-Some of these would be entirely in employment use, whilst others (particularly the larger strategic sites) would only involve a small element of employment use (i.e. they would be mixed use, or the site boundaries do not reflect the total amount of area that would be involved).
-It is important to not that these sites are therefore not exact boundaries for employment land development, rather they enable the SA to explore the broad effects associated with these locations.
+Some of these would be entirely in employment use, whilst others (particularly the larger strategic sites) would only involve a small element of employment use (i.e. they

-Figure 3.7 Site options that could potentially involve employment land
+Figure 3.7 Site options that could potentially involve employme nt land